micahcochran/micahcochran.net/source/resume/index.md

 ## Volunteer Experiences
 * Athens Pride Coalition
     * **Co-Founder** (2016–Mar.
-2020) and
+2020)
         * Set up organizational structure.
 Held adult socials.
 Promoted group.
     * **Mentor** (2018–Mar.
 2020)
-        * Served as a mentor for a youth support group (14-18 years old) of gender and sexual minorities from diverse backgrounds in Athens, Alabama.
+        * Served as a mentor for a youth support group (14–18 years old) of gender and sexual minorities from diverse backgrounds in Athens, Alabama.
         * Prepared home cooked meals for the youth and the support staff.

 * Recently, I rediscovered my enjoyment of listening to Heavy Metal music.